WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

 Located at `docker/upstream_db/`: `0003_openledger_image_schema.sql`,
 `0004_openledger_image_view.sql`, `0006_openledger_audio_schema.sql`,
 `0007_openledger_audio_view.sql`.

 These files define the database schema for the catalog.
-This will be parsed by the python script and converted into a table with the data properties.
+This will be parsed by the python script and converted into a Markdown table with the data properties.
 In the beginning, we will use the materialized views (`image_view` and `audio_view`) to get the list of properties and some properties that are not available in the main database (`popularity`).
 After [Popularity calculation optimizations (Matview refresh)](https://github.com/WordPress/openverse/issues/433) is implemented, and we drop the materialized views, only the main tables (`image` and `audio`) will be used.

-A Python method will extract the information from the SQL files into a mapping (dictionary) with the name of the media property and the following values: SQL datatype, and SQL constraints.
-More data will be added to this mapping in the further steps.
+A Python method will extract the information from the SQL files into `media_properties` dictionary with the name of the media property and the following values: SQL datatype, and SQL constraints.
+More data will be added to this dictionary in the further steps.
+It will also be possible to add API information into this dictionary in the API portion of this project.

 ```python
 media_properties = {